rickballard/CoCivium/docs/vision/CoCivium_Vision.md

   - none
 ---

-# CoCivium Vision
+# CoCivium™ Vision

-CoCivium is a practical path toward **consentful, polycentric governance** that scales from digital communities to neighborhoods and cities.
+CoCivium™ is a practical path toward **consentful, polycentric governance** that scales from digital communities to neighborhoods and cities.
 We build rails for groups to decide, act, and learn — without recreating hierarchy.

 **Highlights**
 - Democracy beyond ballots: *consent first, voting as escalation*.